Quick Start: Your First Flint

 Navigate to where you want your workspace and create a new Flint:

-Using a preset (recommended for new users):
+With the default preset (recommended for new users):

 Step 3: Explore the Structure